Ottawa Mosque

 The Ottawa Mosque (Mosquée d'Ottawa) is a mosque in Ottawa, Ontario, Canada.
-It is the oldest mosque in Ottawa and one of the oldest mosque in Canada.
+It is the oldest mosque in Ottawa and one of the oldest mosques in Canada.

 History

-The Muslim community in Ottawa was informally established in the 1940s and met initially in the grounds of the Western United Church and then the Northwestern United Church.
+The Muslim community in Ottawa was informally established in the 1940s.
+Initially, the group in the grounds of the Western United Church and then the Northwestern United Church.
 The Ottawa Muslim Association was formed in 1962, and incorporated in 1965.
 Prayers at major religious festivals, such as Eid-al-Fitr, were held at the Pakistan High Commission and the Egyptian Embassy.
 In 1970, two houses on Northwestern Avenue were acquired and used as a prayer room and for the delivery of other services.

-The establishment of the mosque was announced in 1972, approval from government officials in the following year, the first prayer services held on 26 March 1975, and despite not being fully completed, was opened for Eid Milad-un-Nabi on 3 March 1977.
+The establishment of the mosque was announced in 1972, approval from government officials in the following year, the first prayer services held on 26 March 1975, and despite not being fully completed, was opened for Mawlid on 3 March 1977.